mateovlz/appImdbCloneWeb/README.md

-## Installation
+## Getting Started

-La aplicacion tal como se dijo fue hecha en php puro entonces solo necesitamos instalar un servidor web interno tales como (XAMMP o Uwamp ) el cual cuente con PHP , MySQL y apache para el buen funcionamiento de la app.
+The application only needs to have installed a web server (XAMMP or Uwamp) which has PHP, MySQL and apache for the proper functioning of the app.